 Icon of Saint Paul

 Icon of Saint Paul!
-In 1975, the small workshop Creaciones Dangel was transformed into the company CREDAN, without forgetting the craftsmanship created by a carefully selected team of people.
+In 1975, from the small manufactory Creaciones Dangel, the company CREDAN was established, not forgetting the craftsmanship created by a carefully selected team of people.
 Since then, Credan products have been known and admired worldwid

 SKU: CRDNSA-329183

-See other products from category Antiques and art or from manufacturer CREDAN SA
+See other products from category Icons of Saints or from manufacturer CREDAN SA

 Description